Chess (Roleplaying/Games Help)

 play chess in Arda as an OOC form of entertainment.
 Currently, there are

-in Mirkwood and the other in Asturasartes, the school of necromancers in
+in Mirkwood, another is in Asturasartes, the school of necromancers in

 There are six different types of pieces: pawns, knights, bishops,

 rooks, queens, and kings.
 The movements of the pieces are as follows:

 - Pawn - The Pawn is the weakest piece.
 It usually can only move one